OmniaVerse 1-Day Volume Reaches $5,794.50 (OMNIA)

 [Telegram](https://t.me/omniaverseOfficial)”

-It is usually not presently possible to buy alternative cryptocurrencies such as OmniaVerse directly using U.S. dollars.
-Investors seeking to trade OmniaVerse should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy OmniaVerse using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as OmniaVerse directly using U.S. dollars.
+Investors seeking to acquire OmniaVerse should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy OmniaVerse using one of the aforementioned exchanges.

 Receive News & Updates for OmniaVerse Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OmniaVerse and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.